Share Post:

 3. After Exercise

-• For every pound lost during the workout, drink about 16–24 ounces (500–700 mL) of water.
+- For every pound lost during the workout, drink about 16โ24 ounces (500โ700 mL) of water.
 Rehydrating post-exercise helps your body recover faster and gets you back to baseline.
+However, long-term health and performance depend on more than just drinking waterโitโs about maintaining a holistic lifestyle that supports energy, endurance, and overall well-being.
+Prioritizing these habits will help youย enjoy optimal health.

 The Role of Electrolytes in Staying Hydrated